How Do I Dispose of...

 20-Pound BBQ Propane Tanks

 The following companies accept these tanks and may charge a small fee.
 Before placing a propane tank in your vehicle, empty it through the normal use of your grill and seal it with the plastic cap provided.
 Replacement caps are available at local hardware stores.
-If your tank is in a condition to be refilled, consider giving it to a friend, neighbor, or family member to use for their grill.
+If your tank can be refilled, consider giving it to a friend, neighbor, or family member to use for their grill.

 - Brookfield Metal Company - Elmsford, NY 914-592-5250